Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <p align="justify">The system configurations outlined below must be managed by the administrator to support the operator and user workflows detailed in the following sections.
 For ease of explanation, this guide considers two roles to explain the implementation of the passkeys – operator (for onboarding, enrollment, issuance, and lifecycle) and user (for self-onboarding, issuance, and lifecycle).
 Agencies can configure roles and permissions to enforce access restrictions.</p>

 - Configure a passkey registration and authentication policy for your organization and relying parties.
-Ensure to set the authenticator attachment option to cross-platform.
+Ensure that the authenticator attachment option is cross-platform.
 This will restrict the issuance of passkeys on external security keys and smart cards.
 - Integrate directories for user federation.
 - Integrate external identity providers for identity and user federation as required based on your implementation strategy and passkey provisioning.
 - Configure the device profiles for the allowed authenticators.
 - Configure user provisioning policies.
-- Configure workflows for passkey issuance on security keys/smart cards and/or the Unifyia ID Wallet app.
+- Configure workflows for issuing passkeys for security keys, smart cards, and/or the Unifyia ID Wallet app.
 - Configure roles and privileges.
 - Configure MFA policies.
 - Access to the Operator or User client based on the role and operating system.